10 SAP CX Configuration Tips That Actually Improve Results

 CEO & SAP CX Architect, Spadoom AG

 Buying SAP CX is the easy part.
-Configuring it to actually improve sales, service, and marketing outcomes — that’s where most projects succeed or fail.
-The difference between a high-performing SAP CX instance and a shelf-ware deployment usually comes down to configuration decisions made in the first few weeks.
+Configuring it so it actually moves the needle?
+That’s where projects live or die.
+The gap between a solid SAP CX instance and one that collects dust usually comes down to configuration decisions made in the first few weeks.
+I’ve seen both outcomes more times than I can count.

 TL;DR: Fifty per cent of ERP implementations fail on their first attempt (Panorama Consulting, 2025).
-Most failures aren’t technology problems — they’re configuration and adoption problems.
-These 10 tips cover the configuration decisions that make the biggest difference: data migration strategy, integration architecture, analytics setup, AI enablement, and user adoption patterns.
+Most failures aren’t technology problems.
+They’re configuration and adoption problems.
+These 10 tips cover the decisions that matter most: data migration strategy, integration architecture, analytics setup, AI enablement, and user adoption patterns.

 Tip 1: Start with Data Migration, Not Configuration